-A few seconds later the corresponding status of the Run mode is displayed in the form of a rotating symbol program start by click on symbol , the "F5" key or via "PLC" in the menu selecting "Start".
-The started programming environment shows the runtime values of individual variables:
+A few seconds later, the corresponding status of the Run mode is displayed in the form of a rotating symbol at the bottom right of the VS shell development environment.
+The PLC system can then be started as described below.